kittu0699/Expense-Management-System/README.md

 • Implemented robust form validation on both frontend and backend to enhance security and prevent invalid entries.

-• Utilized MongoDB for flexible and efficient storage of user data, expenses, and categories, supporting future scalability and performance..
+• Utilized MongoDB for flexible and efficient storage of user data, expenses, and categories, supporting future scalability and performance.